 - Inhale and roll the shoulders down

 A healthy soul keeps mind and body healthy, and yoga purifies your soul.
-Ladies do not take your health guaranteed.
-Eat good, live active and practice yoga for your well-being because a healthy woman makes a healthy family.
+Do not underestimate the importance of your health.
+Eat well, live actively, and practice yoga for your well-being because a healthy woman makes a healthy family.